 1) Know Yourself

-This doesn’t mean knowing exactly what you want to do as a coach before your training, and indeed we find that this often evolves as students go through their coach training journey.
-But knowing what is important to you can be really helpful for picking a suitable course.
-A few questions that can be helpful to ask yourself at the early stages of research are:
+This doesn’t mean knowing exactly what you want before you begin your coaching course — we often find that this evolves as students go through their life coach training journey — but knowing what is important to you can be incredibly helpful when trying to identify the right coaching course for you.
+A few questions that can be helpful to ask yourself within the early stages of research are:

-It’s worth noting that some of the more simplistic approaches to coaching (represented by a focus primarily on the GROW model) are perfectly suitable for basic performance coaching in the workplace.
-However, they rarely meet the complex needs of personal coaching, or indeed clients in the workplace who would benefit from deeper work as a means to improve performance.
+It’s worth noting that some of the more simplistic approaches to coaching (represented by a primary focus on the GROW model) are perfectly suitable for basic performance coaching sessions in the workplace.
+However, they rarely meet the complex needs of personal coaching or indeed clients in the workplace who would benefit from deeper work as a means to improve performance.

 What’s important to me in a training environment and learning journey